pscally1005/pscally1005.github.io/_posts/archive/2023-10-19-cinnamon-chickpea.markdown

 - shake
 - maple
 - honey
-Description: This <a href="/misc/fake-healthy-foods#cereal">cereal</a> is full of fiber and protein, and tastes just like the sweet cereals you loved growing up, without all the extra added sugars.
-Instead of serving with just plain milk, you can also mix up a little protein shake to use for even more of a boost.
+Description: This <a href="/misc/fake-healthy-foods#cereal">cereal</a> is full of <a href="/misc/fiber">fiber</a> and <a href="/misc/protein">protein</a>, and tastes just like the sweet cereals you loved growing up, without all the extra added sugars.
+Instead of serving with just plain milk, you can also mix up a little <a href="/misc/protein">protein</a> shake to use for even more of a boost.
 Instructions:
 - Preheat your air fryer to 400F, and drain and rinse a can of chickpeas.
 Lightly spray the basket with oil, add in the chickpeas, and lightly spray the tops

 - Air fry at 400F for about 14 minutes, until golden and crispy.
 Remove to a bowl and mix with the honey and cinnamon

-- In a bowl or shaker bottle, mix together the milk ingredients until smooth (milk, sweetener, protein powder, and cinnamon).
+- In a bowl or shaker bottle, mix together the milk ingredients until smooth (milk, sweetener, <a href="/misc/protein">protein</a> powder, and cinnamon).
 Adjust to your taste

 - Pour milk over the cereal, and top with fruit and nuts
 ---